-• (a) PURPOSE-The purpose of this section is to establish and support State and local performance accountability systems, comprised of the activities described in this section, to assess the effectiveness of the State and the eligible recipients of the State in achieving statewide progress in career and technical education, and to optimize the return of investment of Federal funds in career and technical education activities.

-• (b) STATE PERFORMANCE MEASURES

-- (c) REPORT- - 1) IN GENERAL-Each eligible agency that receives an allotment under section 111 shall annually prepare and submit to the Secretary a report regarding-

-(A) the progress of the State in achieving the State adjusted levels of performance on the core indicators of performance; and

-(B) information on the levels of performance achieved by the State with respect to the additional indicators of performance, including the levels of performance.
+- (a) PURPOSE-The purpose of this section is to establish and support State and local performance accountability systems, comprised of the activities described in this section, to assess the effectiveness of the State and the eligible recipients of the State in achieving statewide progress in career and technical education, and to optimize the return of investment of Federal funds in career and technical education activities. - (b) STATE PERFORMANCE MEASURES - (c) REPORT- - 1) IN GENERAL-Each eligible agency that receives an allotment under section 111 shall annually prepare and submit to the Secretary a report regarding- - (A) the progress of the State in achieving the State adjusted levels of performance on the core indicators of performance; and - (B) information on the levels of performance achieved by the State with respect to the additional indicators of performance, including the levels of performance.

-The Academic Achievement Center is staffed with degreed instructors and administered by a certified chairperson.
+The Student Support Center is administered by a Certified School Counselor and supported by Academic Support Specialists.
 Individual and small group support is provided to ensure each student's success in his/her chosen CTE field at KACC.

-The Academic Support Center staff works with students to meet academic and employability skills such as:
+The Student Support Center staff works with students to meet academic and employability skills such as: